Herdla Municipality

-History
+General information

-On 1 January 1871, the western island district of the municipality of Manger was separated to form the new municipality of Herlø (an old spelling that was changed to Herdla in 1917).
-Initially, the municipality had 2,484 residents.
+On 1 January 1871, the western island district of Manger Municipality was separated to form the new Herlø Municipality (the spelling was later changed to Herdla in 1917).
+Initially, the new municipality had 2,484 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-In January 1964, the municipality of Herdla was dissolved and its land was split up as follows:
+In January 1964, Herdla Municipality was dissolved and its land was split up as follows: